 - Coursework assignments.
 1- Written Assignment (CV); 2- Written Assignment (Cover Letter); 3- Speaking Assignment (Job Interview).
 These tasks enable students to develop subject specific knowledge, and to improve their written and oral French in a variety of professional contexts.

-- Two hour exam.
-Students answer questions on grammar, reading comprehension, and write an essay relating to topics studied over the course of the semester.
-Assesses ability to write accurate and appropriate French, demonstrate knowledge and understanding of topics covered.
+- 4 hour online exam.
+Students answer questions on reading comprehension and write an essay relating to topics studied over the course of the semester.

 Formative assessment and feedback